mrako/todo-nodejs-server/README.md

 # Todo App

-This is a simple app built using MongoDB, NodeJS and AngularJS.
+This is a simple app built using MongoDB and NodeJS.

 * NodeJS provives an API to the DB.
 * AngularJS provides the frontend using the API.